Picture Books for Advent and Christmas

 The Night Tree by Eve Bunting, pictures by Ted Rand

-(Shows a family enjoying their yearly tradition of adorning a forest tree with edible ornaments for the forest creatures)
+(A family enjoys their Christmas Eve tradition of adorning a forest tree with edible ornaments for the creatures)

 Under the Christmas Tree by Nikki Grimes, pictures by Kadir Nelson